 But exchanges among the flight crew in the cockpit are captured on cockpit recorders that generally have a two-hour run time.
 After that, the tape loops back and records over itself.
-So by the time this plane landed in San Francisco four-plus hours later, there was no way for anyone outside the cockpit to know what the crew members were saying to each other during takeoff and the ensuing crisis.
+So by the time the Maui plane landed in San Francisco four-plus hours later, there was no way for anyone outside the cockpit to know what the crew members were saying to each other during takeoff and the ensuing crisis.
 The same was true for the Southwest plane in the close-call in Austin (which then flew on to Cancun), and the American plane that taxied onto the wrong runway at JFK (which then flew on to London).2

 In my little propeller plane, I can connect a tiny digital recorder to the intercom, and it will keep running for hours.
 Surely the airlines and the aircraft companies can solve this problem.
 Like, tomorrow.